ASHLEY NICOLE AFFAIR

 Add them to a jar or decanter

 Find some clear vessels to place the flowers in - such as a mason jar, or decanter or hand soap dispensers.
-Simply add the flower petals to water or soap to add a pop of color and elegance to any room.
+Add the flower petals to water or soap to add a pop of color and elegance to any room.

 let's hear it! how did you get the most out of your wedding day flowers?! we love to hear your ideas!